Transcripts – Frequently Asked Questions

 Can I order a transcript if I have a restriction on my account?

-No. Students and alumni cannot request transcripts if they have restrictions placed on their accounts from such things as unpaid bills, library fines, and failure to complete an exit interview for student loans.
 All students and alumni who have access to my.UChicago should check the “My Alerts” portlet for more information and resolve the restriction before placing orders.
-Alumni without access to my.UChicago can contact the Registrar’s Office at firstname.lastname@example.org or 773-702-7891 for details on their restrictions.
+Alumni without access to my.UChicago can contact the Registrar’s Office at email@example.com or 773-702-7891 for details on their restrictions.

 What is the fastest way to get my transcript?